rlannon/SINx86/docs/Tuples.md

 ## Tuples

 Tuples are a first-class type in SIN and are roughly equivalent to tuples in other languages.
 They are ordered list types, like arrays, but unlike arrays, tuples may be heterogeneous.
-They may contain any fixed-width type, meaning contained arrays must have `constexpr` widths.
+They may contain any fixed-width type, meaning contained arrays must have `constexpr` widths or be marked as `dynamic`.
 In this regard, they are similar to structs; they may have an arbitrary number of elements of any fixed-width type, but their fields are all anonymous.
-Instead of being referenced by name, they are referenced with an index value (as with arrays).
+Instead of being referenced by name, they are referenced with an index value.

 ### Creating a tuple